nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SPDiffable](https://github.com/ivanvorobei/SPDiffable) - Extension of Diffable API which allow not duplicate code and use less models.
 - [automerge-swift](https://github.com/automerge/automerge-swift) - Wrapper around Swift types that can be modified concurrently by different users, and merged again automatically (a CRDT).
 - [MoreSFSymbols](https://github.com/cameronshemilt/MoreSFSymbols) - Collection of additional custom SFSymbols for Swift.
+- [swift-prelude](https://github.com/pointfreeco/swift-prelude) - Collection of types and functions that enhance the Swift language.

 ## Other (not lib)